DreamRunner: Fine-Grained Compositional Story-to-Video Generation with Retrieval-Augmented Motion Adaptation: Experiments

 \subsection{Compositional T2V Generalization}

-In this section, we demonstrate how our spatial-temporal region-based attention module (SR3A) enhances compositional text-to-video generation, as evaluated on T2V-CompBench~\cite{sun2024t2v}.
-Here, we use only the attention module without LoRA injection, as no customization is required.
-Given a prompt, we employ an LLM (GPT-4o) to generate fine-grained layout plans, while SR3A ensures coherent composition of objects and events.
-As shown in \Cref{tab:benchmark}, SR3A significantly improves CogVideoX-2B and CogVideoX-5B~\cite{yang2024cogvideox} across all categories.
-Notably, it boosts dynamic attribute binding (where an object’s attributes change over time) by 25+\%, enhances spatial binding (ensuring multiple objects maintain predefined spatial relationships) by 15+\%, and improves motion binding (objects moving in specified directions) by at least 10\%.
-These results highlight SR3A’s ability to maintain coherent compositions involving multiple objects, trajectories, and sequential events.
-Additionally, SR3A significantly enhances fine-grained details such as attribute consistency, action binding, and object interactions, demonstrating its strong control capabilities.
-Beyond baseline comparisons, \ours{} built on CogVideoX-5B achieves state-of-the-art performance in five dimensions compared to other open-source models and even outperforms all closed-source models in dynamic attribute binding, spatial binding, and object interactions.
-These results underscore our method’s effectiveness in advancing open-source models to match or exceed closed-source benchmarks, highlighting its adaptability to even more robust models.
-We provide 4 qualitative examples per dimension against baselines in Appendix~\ref{t2vcomqual}.
+In this section, we demonstrate how our spatial-temporal region-based attention module (SR3A) enhances compositional T2V, as evaluated on T2V-CompBench~\cite{sun2024t2v}.
+We use SR3A (no LoRA injection) as no customization is required.
+Given a prompt, we use GPT-4o to generate layout plans, and SR3A ensures coherent composition of objects and events.
+As shown in Table~\ref{tab:benchmark}, SR3A significantly improves both CogVideoX-2B and CogVideoX-5B~\cite{yang2024cogvideox} across all categories.
+Specifically, it boosts dynamic attribute binding by over 25\%, spatial binding by over 15\%, and motion binding by at least 10\%, highlighting SR3A’s ability to maintain coherent multi-object compositions, trajectories, and sequential events.
+It also improves scores on other fine-grained aspects, demonstrating strong control capabilities.
+Notably, \ours{} built on CogVideoX-5B achieves SoTA results in five dimensions among open-source models, and surpasses all closed-source models in dynamic attribute binding, spatial binding, and object interactions, highlighting its ability to close the open-closed source model gap and adapt to stronger base models.
+Qualitative examples per dimension are in Appendix~\ref{t2vcomqual}.